Checklist for creating an effective preventive maintenance plan

 Vehicle checkup during downtime: Companies should be aware of the common reasons for vehicle failures/ breakdowns before organizing the full checklist so that they can be ready for them and handle them cost-effectively.

 Federal and state laws: Federal and state regulations apply to many facets of fleet management, and frequently, those regulations will tell what you need to check for when inspecting your vehicles.
-Some laws even mandate routine inspections, to keep fleet vehicles safe, effective, and environmentally friendly.
+Some laws even mandate routine inspections to keep fleet vehicles safe, effective, and environmentally friendly.

 Is PDI an important aspect of preventive maintenance?

 When a fleet is purchased, it goes through vehicle PDI.
 Before entering, some general inspections are required, which determine whether the vehicle is in good condition.
-If the vehicle is purchased locally, then the chances for any defect are less, but if the vehicle or machine is imported, then transportation damages, missing parts, and scratches are possible because of the long route.
+If the vehicle is purchased locally, then the chances of any defect are less, but if the vehicle or machine is imported, then transportation damages, missing parts, and scratches are possible because of the long route.
 All these causes can affect the vehicle and further call for heavy and expensive maintenance.
 Thus, a vehicle PDI is a must before purchasing any vehicle.

 Before investing in new vehicles, fleet managers should prepare a checklist and double-check all the information.
 Though companies offer a thorough PDI report, fleet managers should check all the papers, components, licenses, and engines.